-id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. attrNum The attribute number to inquire.
-This number may be determined with a call to CDFgetAttrNum. entryNum The entry number to inquire. dataType The data type of the specified entry.
+id Identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. attrNum Attribute number to inquire.
+This number may be determined with a call to CDFgetAttrNum. entryNum Entry number to inquire. dataType Data type of the specified entry.
 The data types are defined in Section 4.5.
-NumElements The number of elements of the data type.
+NumElements Number of elements of the data type.
 For character data types (CDF_CHAR and CDF_UCHAR), this is the number of characters in the string.
 For all other data types this is the number of elements in an array of that data type.